Grief Treatment Plans

 What is Grief?

-This type of grief tends to occur within the first several months of losing a loved one and consists of intense symptoms, such as:
+Acute Grief occurs within the first several months following the death of a loved one and consists of intense symptoms, such as:

 • Sadness and guilt